shalinshah12/CSE544_Project/README.md

 The folder consists of all the .py files used for the project.

 ## Results folder: ##
-The folder consists of the result obtained in both the Mandatory and the Exploratory parts
+The folder consists of the result obtained in both the Mandatory and the Exploratory parts.